Music Box Collection

 Segawa Mode Collection

-The final exhibit is a history of beautiful dresses,
+The final exhibit showcases the history of beautiful dresses.

 Segawa Mode Collection

-The dresses on display at The Museum are precious pieces by famous designers, created during the heyday of haute couture, from the 1870s to the 1960s.
+The dresses displayed at The Museum are precious pieces by famous designers, created during the heyday of haute couture from the 1870s to the 1960s.
 They

-are arranged by decade, so you can enjoy not only the beauty but also the changing trends.
+are arranged chronologically, so you can enjoy not only their beauty but also the changing fashion trends.

-Be sure to enjoy the designs by the designers and the careful tailoring by the artisans.
+Be sure to appreciate the designs by the designers and the meticulous tailoring by the artisans.

 Museum Shop and Museum Cafe